 Status: Rare regular spring migrant east, rare casual central and west.
-Uncommon regular fall migrant east, rare casual central, accidental west.
+Uncommon regular fall migrant east, rare casual central and west.

 Documentation: Specimen: UNSM ZM10831, 14 May 1913 Lincoln, Lancaster Co.